NewCodesOnTheBlock/NewCodesOnTheBlock/README.md

 ###Search near you or specify a zip code.
 Checkout an event, click an artist and watch their Spotify playlist + venue location slide in.
 Enjoy the sound?
 Attend the event!

 ##EventSpot Team
-* Product Manager: Spencer
+* Product Manager/Developer: Spencer
-* Scrum Master: Chris
+* Scrum Master/Developer: Chris
 * Developer: Benjamin
 * Developer: Cadence
 * Developer: Phoebe